MrACP/PromptEngineering/README.md

 # 👨‍💻 Prompt Engineering by AkshayParulekar
 ## 🤖 Awesome ChatGPT Prompts
-A surefire method for utilizing any Chat-based or Generative AI tool.
+A foolproof approach to making the most of any Chat-based or Generative AI tools. (for Non-programmers)

 ### 🔬 Welcome to the "Awesome ChatGPT Prompts" Repository!